Pay-per-click (PPC) advertising is a popular method for online businesses and influencers to make quick cash.

 We’ve always been taught to mind our own business.
-But in the world of digital marketing, competition is high, and the market gets saturated instantly.
+But in digital marketing, competition is high, and the market gets saturated instantly.
 So, watching your rival’s next move is as important as simply focusing on yourself.

 C. Check The Cost Of Keywords

-Calculating the initial budget by finding out the cost of keywords you’re bidding on is a simple way to plan your company finances.
+Calculating the initial budget by determining the cost of keywords you’re bidding on is a simple way to plan your company finances.
 In this step, you can add your landing pages on the Google Ads Planner to get a list of relevant keywords, their popularity, and competition.

-Additionally, try adding pages related to the goods and services your business offers to find underrated keywords that you can bid on.
-These search terms will not cost as much, thanks to the low competition, yet have the potential to attract high traffic.
+Additionally, try adding pages related to your business’s goods and services to find underrated keywords that you can bid on.
+These search terms will not cost as much, thanks to the low competition, yet can attract high traffic.

-Keep in mind that branded keywords (with commercial intent) gain more clicks than non-branded keywords.
+Remember that branded keywords (with commercial intent) gain more clicks than non-branded ones.
 For instance, “white dress” is a generic term that caters to a broader audience.
-But, “H&M white sundress” points to the unique product/ service offered by the brand.
-Long-tail keywords also provide more reach and an increase of 36% in conversion rate.
+But, “H&M white sundress” points to the unique product/ service the brand offers.
+Long-tail keywords also provide more reach and an increase of 36% conversion rate.

 D. Prioritise KPIs (key performance indicators)

-The final step in estimating your advertising budget is to analyse which KPIs are significant for your business.
-Given below are some common KPI metrics:
+The final step in estimating your advertising cost is to analyse which KPIs are significant for your business.
+Given below are some standard KPI metrics:

 - Quality score